ePlusPS/IGX-automation-workshop-foundation/README.md

 ## Intro

 This workshop provides an introduction or refresher to Git, Python, Ansible and REST API.
 Any tools can be used but the tested environment uses the following:

+*Installed in preparation*
 1. Github for git repository
 2. Python 2.x and 3.x
 3. Bash shell (Git bash on Windows)
 4. Atom IDE
+5. Jupyter lab
+6. Slack
+7. Postman API client

+*Provided during the workshop*
 5. Ansible
-6. Postman API client
-7. Slack
 8. AWS Linux instances

 ## Agenda